fenago/puppet-course/quickstart/md/Lab_5.md

 We\'ve seen how to use variables and values in expressions, including arithmetic expressions, and explored the range of Puppet\'s comparison operators to generate Boolean expressions.
-We\'ve used conditional expressions to build `if…else` and `case` statements and had a brief introduction to regular expressions.
+We\'ve used conditional expressions to build `if…else` and `case` statements and iteration in Puppet

-We\'ve learned how Puppet\'s Facter subsystem supplies information about the node via the facts hash and how to use facts in our own manifests and in expressions.
-We\'ve pointed out some key facts, including the operating system release, the system memory capacity, and the system hostname.
-We\'ve seen how to create custom external facts, such as a `cloud` fact, and how to dynamically generate fact information using executable facts.

-Finally, we\'ve learned about iteration in Puppet using the `each` function and how to create multiple resources based on data from arrays or hashes, including Facter queries.

 In the next lab, we\'ll stay with the topic of data and explore Puppet\'s powerful Hiera database.
 We\'ll see what problems Hiera